Oheka Castle: Melius ownership

-Trivia

 Celebrities who have been married there include Curtis Martin, Kevin Jonas, Megyn Kelly, Joey Fatone, Brian McKnight, former U.S. congressman Anthony Weiner, and comedian Yannis Pappas.

 On February 24, 2014, Melius survived a gunshot to the head by a masked gunman in the parking lot of the castle.

+On July 31, 2025, Melius filed for Chapter 11 bankruptcy as part of a plan to prevent a foreclosure sale on the Oheka Castle, listing $63 million in liabilities and $93 million in assets.